* Updated as of March 2020 *

 #1: C# for Visual Studio Code

-The extension is technically still in beta but is fairly stable nonetheless.
 The only frequent problem I’ve had with it is randomly losing Intellisense, which requires a restart of the extension through the Command Palette via the

 Omnisharp: Restart Service command.

 Anyone who’s spent time learning keyboard shortcuts in Visual Studio will feel lost when starting out with VSCode.
 Visual Studio Keymap brings you as close as possible to the mappings from Visual Studio, with the exception of functionality that isn’t supported in VSCode.

 .NET Core is built around a powerful CLI.
 The